khanyumna/khanyumna/README.md

 - 👋 Hi, I’m Yumna!
+I am 17 years old and a current running start student at Bellevue College.
 - 👀 I’m interested in learning more about computer science, and hope to specialize in CyberSec :)
 - 🌱 I’m currently learning java basics!
-I have taken two introductory classes for java!
+I have taken two introductory classes for java.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 khanyumna/khanyumna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.